Your Future in Fitness Starts Here

 - A full refund, less a $199 administration fee, will be given to students who cancel/withdraw their enrolment in writing within fourteen (14) days of enrolment.
 This fee is unconditional.

 - Administration fee will be waived if student has enrolled under 14 days full refund terms.

 - No refunds will be given after fourteen (14) days of the date of enrolment.

-- No refunds will be given to any student who has been provided with a letter of enrolment for employment purposes.
+- No refunds will be given to any student who has been provided with a letter of enrolment (This includes risk free trial period).